alwaysbegrowing/arbor-contracts/spec/overview.md

 ## Allow multiple ways of selling bonds
 * Bonds should be decoupled from gnosis auction.
 Gnosis auction is just a mechanism for selling the bonds.
 They should be designed in a way where they could be sold directly to lenders - or through other means.

+## Collateral types
+* Do we want to whitelist collateral addresses?
+Or all DAOs to use anything as collateral?
+I think anything.
+* Should DAOs be able to deposit multiple collateral types per bond? @jordanmeyer (this may complicate convertability)

 ## No Orcales
 We are designing the protocol in a way that we can avoid price oracles